-Trump 'going big' with $1 trillion stimulus as U.S. coronavirus deaths top 100
+Trump presses for $1 trillion stimulus as U.S. coronavirus deaths cross 100

 The House bill would provide free coronavirus testing, establish paid sick leave for most workers and expand unemployment compensation.

 U.S. stocks jumped on Tuesday, a day after their steepest declines since the 1987 crash, as the Federal Reserve took further steps to boost liquidity.
-The benchmark S&P 500 .SPX closed up 6%.
+The benchmark S&P 500 closed up 6%.
 Mnuchin said the government may shorten trading hours if necessary.

-Trump said travel restrictions within the United States are on the table.
+Trump said travel restrictions within the United States remained on the table.

 “You can do a national lockdown.
 Hopefully, we’re not going to need that,” Trump said.
 “It’s a very big step.”

-He asked Americans to avoid travelling and urged them to “buy less” when they go to stores after nationwide reports of anxious shoppers emptying grocery store shelves.
+He asked Americans to avoid traveling and urged them to “buy less” when they go to stores after nationwide reports of anxious shoppers emptying grocery store shelves.

-“We’re asking our older generation to stay in their homes. ...
-We’re asking the younger generation to stop going out,” said Trump coronavirus adviser Deborah Birx.

-It was St. Patrick’s Day but the mood was sober after parades and parties celebrating the Irish heritage of many Americans were cancelled around the country and bars were shuttered.
+It was St. Patrick’s Day but the mood was sober after parades and parties celebrating the Irish heritage of many Americans were canceled around the country and bars were shuttered.
 Florida’s governor said bars and nightclubs in his state would close for 30 days.

-Voters in Florida, Illinois and Arizona were met by gloved poll workers and hand sanitizer as they cast ballots on Tuesday in the state-by-state process of selecting a Democratic challenger to Trump in the November election.
+Primary election voters in Florida, Illinois and Arizona were met by gloved poll workers and hand sanitizer as they cast ballots on Tuesday in the state-by-state process of selecting a Democratic challenger to Trump in the November election.

-With more than half the precincts reporting in Florida, former Vice President Joe Biden was headed to a sweeping victory over Senator Bernie Sanders.
-Polls had closed in Illinois but there was no immediate projection.
-Arizona was still voting.

 Ohio officials postponed that state’s primary due to coronavirus fears hours before voting was to begin.

 Reporting by Doina Chiacu in Washington and Maria Caspani and Jonathan Allen in New York.
-Additional reporting by Alexandra Alper, Eric Beech, Jeff Mason, David Morgan, Lisa Lambert, David Shepardson, Susan Heavey, Nathan Layne, Lisa Shumaker, Joseph Ax, Rich McKay, Steve Gorman, Jill Serjeant, Dan Whitcomb, Gabriella Borter, Barbara Goldberg, Brendan O'Brien, Michael Erman and Robin Respaut; Writing by Will Dunham and Andy Sullivan; Editing by Bill Berkrot, Cynthia Osterman and Sonya Hepinstall
+Additional reporting by Alexandra Alper, Eric Beech, Jeff Mason, David Morgan, Lisa Lambert, David Shepardson, Susan Heavey, Nathan Layne, David Lawder, Lisa Shumaker, Joseph Ax, Rich McKay, Steve Gorman, Jill Serjeant, Dan Whitcomb, Gabriella Borter, Barbara Goldberg, Brendan O'Brien, Michael Erman and Robin Respaut; Writing by Will Dunham and Andy Sullivan; Editing by Bill Berkrot, Cynthia Osterman and Sonya; Hepinstall